Underbelly (TV series): Synopsis

 The first series is based on the book Leadbelly: Inside Australia's Underworld, by journalists John Silvester and Andrew Rule.
 The series also borrows the title 'Underbelly' from a previously successful series of 12 true crime compilations by the same authors.
 Three direct tie-in novels, based on the first three seasons, were also later published by the same authors as part of this series, and a separate 16th book (Underbelly: The Golden Casket) was published in 2010.
 The fourth series is based on the book Razor by crime author Larry Writer, which was subsequently republished as a tie-in.
 A fifth tie-in novel, by Andy Muir, was published for the final series.
 Despite being part of the Underbelly series, the first 12 books have never been republished with the famous Underbelly logo, and the logo was only used from books 13 to 18 (including Golden Casket and the republishing of Razor).

 The fifth series, Underbelly: Badness, is based on Sydney underworld figure Anthony "Rooster" Perish, his brother Andrew and their associates.
-It is set between 2001–2012, and broadcast from 13 August 2012.
+It is set between 2001 and 2012, and broadcast from 13 August 2012.
 This is the only season that did not receive a 'tie-in' novel.

 A sixth series titled Underbelly: Squizzy, based on the events surrounding Joseph "Squizzy" Taylor and set between 1915 and 1927, began airing on 28 July 2013.

 Three telemovies called The Underbelly Files aired in 2011.
 Tell Them Lucifer was Here is about the 1998 murders of Victorian police officers Gary Silk and Rod Miller and the subsequent manhunt for their killers.
 Infiltration is about the story of Australian police detective Colin McLaren's infiltration of the Calabrian Mafia in Griffith, New South Wales which saw dozens of underworld figures imprisoned The Man Who Got Away tells the story of David McMillian, a drug smuggler and the only Western man to ever escape from Bangkok's Klong Prem Central Prison.
 All three aired on the Nine Network in February 2011.

 In September 2011, a New Zealand version of the series premiered on TV3, titled Underbelly NZ: Land of the Long Green Cloud.
 The six-part mini-series was the first Underbelly production to be produced and financed outside of Australia.
 The series detailed events beginning in the late 1960s to and throughout the 1970s and told the origin of the Mr Asia drug syndicate and its original leader Marty Johnstone.
 The series is somewhat a prequel to the series A Tale of Two Cities.
 An American version has also been announced on the network channel Starz though nothing else has been confirmed.